Queen's Own Dorset Yeomanry: Battle honours

 The Queen's Own Dorset Yeomanry was awarded the following battle honours (honours in bold are emblazoned on the regimental colours):

 Uniforms

 During the period 1830 to 1847, the regiment wore a shako with scarlet coatee and blue facings.

 After 1850, a dark blue tunic was introduced and in 1883 a hussar style uniform, complete with white looped braiding and busby, was adopted.

 Following the Boer War a khaki uniform with green facings replaced the blue uniforms, to be worn with a slouch hat.
-This practical dress proved unpopular for recruiting purposes and, by 1908, officers had for full dress reverted to the 19th century dark blue hussar uniform, with silver braiding, scarlet facings and plumed busby.
+The regimental cap badge was backed with green fabric trimmed in yellow.
+In 1906, a walking out dress was created for the other ranks when on exercise.
+The practical khaki dress proved unpopular for recruiting purposes however and by 1908, officers had the full dress reverted to the 19th century dark blue hussar uniform, with silver braiding, scarlet facings and plumed busby.
 Other ranks had plainer "blues" for parade and walking out dress.
 Subsequently, khaki service and battle dress of standard British Army pattern was worn for nearly all occasions.